 Congress has encouraged the National Endowment for the Arts’ continued efforts with the Military Healing Arts Network and annual funding increases have allowed the Arts Endowment to expand the reach and impact of this national initiative under the title of Creative Forces to include more than a dozen Department of Defense and Veterans Affairs clinical sites, telehealth services, research, program analytics, an online National Resource Center, and a community engagement grant program.

-Creative Forces® is an initiative of the National Endowment for the Arts in partnership with the Departments of Defense and Veterans Affairs.
-Creative Forces® is managed in partnership with Americans for the Arts, Civic Arts, The Henry M. Jackson Foundation for the Advancement of Military Medicine, and Mid-America Arts Alliance.
+Creative Forces is an initiative of the National Endowment for the Arts in partnership with the Departments of Defense and Veterans Affairs.
+Creative Forces is managed in partnership with Civic Arts, The Henry M. Jackson Foundation for the Advancement of Military Medicine, and Mid-America Arts Alliance.

 The impacts of the healing arts are highly personal.
 The benefits of building community and expressing creativity are seen every day in the improved well-being of our participants.
 Full Veteran Voices' Stories can be experienced from the Arts Endowment collection.